Cross domain tracking enable you to track a customer journey across multiple websites without loosing the visitor identifiers or sessions.

 - Each domain must be set as an independent property, with its own tracking tags, and pixel integrations.

-- Cross domain settings are controlled from the property where the initial traffic is generated.
+- Cross domain AutoTag is controlled from the Cross Domain property

 Cross Domain Property: The property that you advertise on Google, Facebook (or other) and from which you send traffic to your shop.